bennaro/Ratatouille/README.md

-# Ratatouille Recipe App - Exam Project
+# iOS Exam - Ratatouille

-Welcome to the Ratatouille Recipe App!
-This project is designed for an iOS development exam.
-The goal is to create an application that integrates with an external API to download and save recipe information, using Core Data for saving.
-The app allows users to search for recipes, save favorites, and explore a variety of culinary delights.
+This project was my exam during my iOS course.
+Some of the requirments were to use a spesific recipe API and the theme was Ratatouille.
+The app uses an API called TheMealDB.com where the user can search up recipes based on country, category, ingredients or recipe name.
+Get information from each recipe with instructions and ingredients and save them to a favorite list.

 # Exam Conditions